jonathanulco/laurakalbag-dot-com/content/posts/site-design-history/site-design-history.md

 You can’t tell from the screenshot, but this was my first responsive incarnation of my personal site.

 {{< figured caption="2012 was when I first toyed with using different colour themes on different pages.
 I’ve always loved colour and still think this is a fun way to use it.
 The swatch panel features more colours than were used in the CSS itself.
 The background was hand-drawn and scanned in.
 It was an unnecessarily large file." src2="/images/2018/08/v-2012-about.png" alt2="Screenshot of the About page from 2012, which is similar to the Home page but has a green colour theme, and a different pen drawing featuring a little solar system." src3="/images/2018/08/v-2012-contact.png" alt3="Screenshot of the Contact page from 2012, which is similar to the other two pages but with a teal colour theme and another different white pen illustration." >}}
-  {{< imgsrcset command="Resize" class="grid" original="/images/2018/08/v-2012-home.png" alt="Screenshot of the 2012 homepage which has a brightly-coloured purple ackground with a swatch palette of colours below the navigation, and a background illustration in white pen." >}}
+  {{< imgsrcset class="grid" original="/images/2018/08/v-2012-home.png" alt="Screenshot of the 2012 homepage which has a brightly-coloured purple ackground with a swatch palette of colours below the navigation, and a background illustration in white pen." >}}
 {{< /figured >}}

 The pen illustrations were only featured on the main site pages, I didn’t want to overcrowd the portfolio pages.
 Somehow overcrowding the main pages was fine.